nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 2.
 The `tag edit` command edits the old tag with the new tag, calling `Model#editTag(oldTag, newTag)`.

 Step 3.
-The old tag on every person and every task is now replaced with the new tag for display.
+The old tag on every contact and every task is now replaced with the new tag for display.

 The following activity diagram summarizes what happens when a user executes a tag add command: